 While participation is by invitation (to ensure quality of discussion among participants having common interests), RMA and the steering committees for these events would like to ensure that members of the RMA community are aware of the round tables that are coming up.
 Please share this schedule with your colleagues.

-RMA round table meetings provide an exceptional opportunity for you to meet with peers from other financial institutions to discuss important issues in operational risk.
+RMA round table meetings provide an exceptional opportunity for you to meet with peers from other financial institutions to discuss important issues in operational risk and regulation.
 Many of your colleagues already attend round table meetings developed and facilitated by RMA, and they often comment that it is the best meeting they attend all year because of the open, participant-led discussions and sharing of ideas and best practices.

-Examples of past round tables include:
+Examples of round tables include:

-- Operational Risk Large Banks
+- Asia Pacific Operational Risk Round Table